cython/cython/docs/src/userguide/extension_types.rst

 the class can never reference itself, even indirectly.
-In that case, you can manually disable cycle collection by using the ``no_gc`` directive, but beware that doing so when in fact the extension type can participate in cycles could cause memory leaks
+In that case, you can manually disable cycle collection by using the ``no_gc`` directive, but beware that doing so when in fact the extension type can participate in cycles could cause memory leaks:

 .. tabs::